fryguybob/STM-Commentary/GHCSTMNotes.md

 instead because of the data in the structure (the relation between the data in adjacent nodes).
-Global data invariant checks can be introduced with the `always` operation which demands that the transaction it is given results in `True` very every transaction that is committed globally.
+Global data invariant checks can be introduced with the `always` operation which demands that the transaction it is given results in `True` and that it continues to hold for every transaction that is committed globally.

 We can use data invariants to guard against negative balances: